-GRADES GRA DE POINT VALUE
+GRADES GRADE POINT VALUE

 A A- Superior 4.0 3.7

 B+ B B- Above Average 3.3 3.0 2.7

 C+ C C- Average 2.3 2.0 1.7

 D+ D D- Below Average 1.3 1.0 0.7

 F Failure 0.00

 Н Honors (for Medical School only) n/a

 HP High Pass (for Medical School only) n/a

 Р Pass n/a

-S Satisfactory (undergraduate courses: C or above graduate courses: /a
+S Satisfactory n/a

-U B or above) Unsatisfactory (undergraduate courses: D or below graduate courses: n/a
+U Unsatisfactory n/a

-C or below) n/a

 1 Incomplete n/a

-X Continuing course (research projects or courses extending beyond one semester such as a disse
+X Continuing course (research projects or co

+4.5 extending beyond one semester such as a dissertation) ,

 AD Audit n/a

 W Withdrawal n/a

-NR Not Reported- Assigned by registrar Pending faculty submission of final grade n/a
+NR Not Reported- Assigned by registrar -1-

-R Replaced - individual course grade replaced under academic forgiveness (will not calculate in n/a nto GPA)
+R Pending faculty submission of final grade Replaced - individual course grade replace under academic forgiveness (will not calculate) n/a n/a

-AR Academic Renewal - all course grades within a term removed according to institutional academic renewal policy (will not calculate into GPA) n/a ́
+AR Academic Renewal - all course grades witerm removed according to institutional acrenewal policy (will not calculate into GPA ithin a n/a cademic

 - 1. The "plus" and "minus" is a part of the grading scale of each institution.
 It is up to the individual faculty member to exercise this option. - 2.
 An F grade shall be a part of the grading scale for each institution.
 It is up to the individual faculty member to exercise this option.
 Institutions may utilize FN grade to denote an F grade for non-attendance.
 An F grade will appear on the student's transcript. - 3.
 Campuses may retain institutional practices related to forgiveness or academic renewal policies in which, under certain circumstances, students may repeat failed courses or disregard course work. - 4.
 All withdrawals indicate that the student did not complete the course.
-Each institution determines the timeline for assigning the \underline{W} .